Effect of magnons on the temperature dependence and anisotropy of spin-orbit torque: Formalism

 For the isotropic dispersion of Eq.~\eqref{eq_magno_dispers_isotro} the third integrals satisfy $I^{(0,2)}_{xx}(T)=I^{(0,2)}_{yy}(T)=I^{(0,2)}(T)/2$, with (assuming $\mathcal{C}=0$) \bege

 \ee

-In table~\ref{table_magnonic_integrals_twodim} we list the values of these integrals at $T=$300K for various ferromagnets.
-For Fe, Co, and Ni we took the same spin-wave stiffnesses as in Table~\ref{table_magnonic_integrals}.
-In the two-dimensional case $V_{\rm mag}$ stands for the in-plane area of the unit cell per magnetic atom.
-These areas are $V_{\rm mag}=4.109\mathring{{\rm A}}^{2}$ in the case of Fe, $V_{\rm mag}=2.723\mathring{{\rm A}}^{2}$ in the case of Co, and $V_{\rm mag}=3.107 \mathring{{\rm A}}^{2}$ in the case of Ni.
+In table~\ref{table_magnonic_integrals_twodim} we list the values of these integrals for various ferromagnets.
+For the spin-wave stiffnesses we took bulk values from the literature~\cite{magnetic_excitations_iron,magnons_iron_cobalt_nickel_sandratskii,mook_spin_waves_Ni}. $A_{\rm mag}$ is the in-plane area of the unit cell per magnetic atom.
+These areas are $A_{\rm mag}=4.109\,\mathring{{\rm A}}^{2}$ in the case of Fe, $A_{\rm mag}=2.723\,\mathring{{\rm A}}^{2}$ in the case of Co, and $A_{\rm mag}=3.107\, \mathring{{\rm A}}^{2}$ in the case of Ni.
+The data for Mn correspond to a monolayer of Mn on W(001)~\cite{heide_dmi_mnw} with $A_{\rm mag}= 10.018\, \mathring{{\rm A}}^{2}$.
 For the first integral $I^{(0,0)}$ we used a magnon gap of $0.1$~meV, which ensures convergence, while the values of the second and third integrals are almost not affected by this small gap of $0.1$~meV and therefore their values are almost identical to the analytical expressions above with $\mathcal{C}=0$.
-The data for Mn in Table~\ref{table_magnonic_integrals_twodim} correspond to a monolayer of Mn on W(001)~\cite{heide_dmi_mnw} with $V_{\rm mag}= 10.018 \mathring{{\rm A}}^{2}$.
 Since the STM experiments on Mn/W(001) were performed at $T=$13~K we set the temperature in the integrals to $T=$13~K (Mn-13K).
 As the spin-wave stiffness of the Mn monolayer is much smaller than the spin-wave stiffnesses of Fe, Co and Ni, the integrals $I^{(0,0)}$ and $I^{(0,2)}$ in Mn at $T=$13~K are similar in size to the ones of Fe, Co, and Ni at $T=$300~K.